Problem submissions for the 2025 MiniZinc Challenge are currently open! See the call for problems for more information.

 Solvers

-A number of solvers are included out of the box:
+A number of solvers are included in the official binary packages:

 MiniZinc can also interface with the following solvers if installed: